thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/sessions.md

 * TOC
 {:toc}

+The respective page offers the capability to observe and analyze all the sessions stored within the broker's system.
+This encompasses both the existing online sessions, representing clients currently connected to the broker, and the disconnected sessions of persistent clients.
+By accessing this page, users can gain a comprehensive overview of all stored sessions, enabling them to monitor and manage both the active and historical records of client interactions with the broker.

 ### Session Details

 To access the detailed information of the current ThingsBoard MQTT Broker sessions, please follow these steps: